 New to the Disability, Access, and Inclusion Office

-URI’s Disability Access and Inclusion office (DAI) works with undergraduate and graduate students who are diagnosed with a disability and/or chronic health condition, to secure documentation-supported accommodations.
+URI’s Disability Access and Inclusion office (DAI) works with undergraduate and graduate students who identify as having a disability and/or chronic health condition, to secure reasonable accommodations.
 The process involves three main steps: (1) self-identification, (2) documentation, and (3) meeting with a DAI case manager.

 Eligibility Intake Process:

 - SELF IDENTIFICATION: Complete the Online Intake Form